oroinc/orocommerce/src/Oro/Bundle/WebCatalogBundle/Resources/doc/api/web_catalog.md

 #### get_subresource

-Retrieve the record of the organization a specific web catalog belongs to.
+Retrieve a record of the organization a specific web catalog belongs to.

 #### get_relationship